-How does each medical student decide which specialty to apply to?
-Understanding these questions early in medical school, or even as a pre-medical student, can make this process easier and more successful.
+How does each medical student decide which specialty to apply to? there is a plethora of competitive medical specialties out there and understanding these questions early in medical school, or even as a pre-medical student, can make this process easier and more successful.

 First, we must define “popular”.
 One definition from Miriam Webster dictionary is: “suitable to the majority-frequently or widely accepted”.
 For this definition, we would compile the list of the 10 specialties with the most residents in training.
 By far, the top 2 would be Internal Medicine with 9,380 positions offered in 2022, and Family Medicine with 4,916 positions.